Hypostomus plecostomus: Diet

 Hypostomus plecostomus is named for its sucker-like mouth, which allows it to adhere to a surface, as well as to hold and rasp at food, including newly hatched and baby golden apple snails and Malaysian trumpet snails.
 This omnivorous species also feeds on algae, aquatic plants, and small crustaceans.

 Physiology

-Hypostomus plecostomus is one of many species of fish that is able to breathe air.
+Hypostomus plecostomus is one of many species of fishes that are able to breathe air.
 Hypostomus plecostomus relies on its gills for respiration in normal and slightly hypoxic water, and the less oxygen present in the water, the more frequently it surfaces to breathe air.
 The air is taken to the stomach where the oxygen is absorbed, and the air can be kept in the stomach to increase buoyancy, which may help it to feed on vegetation.

 In the aquarium

 H. plecostomus is one of a number of species commonly referred to as "plecostomus" or "common pleco" by aquarists.
 These fish are sold when they are young and small, but in the wild, they can grow to be a maximum size of 50 cm.
 In captivity, however, a full-grown H. plecostomus only reaches 15 in (38 cm) on average, which could be explained by the subpar oxygen levels in most home aquaria and other practices of bad fish husbandry.
 In the aquarium trade, this dark-colored, bottom-feeding, nocturnal catfish is often purchased for its ability to clean algae from fish tanks, but it also contributes waste to the nitrogen cycle.
 It is difficult for other fish to harass, both due to the semiaggressive nature of the fish and its thick armor.